Legacy Allies

 -

-Participants receive stipends for their engagement in the program.
-In addition, each neighborhood cohort will apply for a mini-grant at the end of Year One to support a resident-led project implemented during Year Two.
+Participants receive a $300 stipend for their engagement in the program.
+In addition, each neighborhood cohort will apply for a $5,000 at the end of Year One to support a resident-led project implemented during Year Two.

 -